Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 The straight lines were painted with a flat, angle brush.
 A script liner brush would work just as well.
 The small filbert brush was used for the various small leaves.

 Paint a few branches throughout the upper foliage.
+The foliage is finished.

 paint the lake water

 Start painting the water beneath the waterfall.
-Like before, we paint the darks first.

 Subdue the greens with a bit of red.
 Mixing green colors